ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 Eclipse can automatically set the Java standard for some projects to `1.8`.
 If you are seeing errors such as `var cannot be assigned to a type` on certain projects, navigate to the project in the explorer, then right-click and choose Properties->Java Compiler->Configure Workspace Settings, and then set the required Java standard to `11`.

+If you have a lot of errors make sure that `-Djdk.util.zip.disableZip64ExtraFieldValidation=true` is included in `eclipse.ini` (located right next to the eclipse.exe executable).

 ## Further Troubleshooting ##

 Additional support can be found [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/GUI-Troubleshooting).